How to Become a Speech Therapist in Kentucky

 Optional CCC-SLP Certification

-After passing the Praxis SLP exam, you are eligible to apply for the CCC-SLP designation.
+After passing the Praxis SLP exam, you may also be eligible to apply for the CCC-SLP designation.
 The CCC-SLP is not required to become a licensed SLP in Kentucky, but many SLPs find it beneficial when applying for SLP jobs and advancing in the profession because it displays an advanced commitment to the profession.

 Many SLPs also earn specialty certifications through ASHA that reflect their specific skillsets.
 These include: